 But it’s not powerful enough to switch off the amygdala altogether.
 The unlearning indeed is not total.

-The prefrontal cortex can suppress the amygdala, but during time of stress, when the prefrontal cortex is too weak to soothe the amygdala, the fears can resurface again.
+The prefrontal cortex can suppress the amygdala, but during times of stress, when the prefrontal cortex is too weak to soothe the amygdala, the fears can resurface again.

-Introverts who were better at learning to act like extroverts score very high at a trait that psychology call “self-monitoring”.
+Introverts who were better at learning to act as extroverts score very high at a trait that psychology calls “self-monitoring”.

-Self monitors are very good at scanning the social environments and look for social cues.
-Then they are very able to act and behave in way that conform to the environment.
+Self-monitors are very good at scanning social environments and looking for social cues.
+Then they are very able to act and behave in ways that conform to the environment.